 The Colosseum is one of the most visited attractions in the world.
 Century after century it continues to capture the gaze of millions of visitors who come to Rome with the idea of strolling through the remains of Ancient Rome.

-The visit does not disappoint anyone, but like any place that concentrates thousands of tourists, it requires knowing some tricks and hacks to truly enjoy it.
-Keep reading and I will tell you all of them to visit the Colosseum like a local.
+The visit does not disappoint anyone, but like any place that concentrates thousands of tourists, it has its tricks.
+I'll tell you all of them here to make your visit more pleasant.

 1. Buy tickets online and in advance to avoid queues

-By now you should know that any attraction in Rome (especially the Colosseum and the Vatican) involves long hours under the sun to get your hands on the coveted tickets.
+By now you should know that any attraction in Rome (especially the Colosseum and the Vatican) involves long hours under the sun to get your coveted tickets.
 The most basic advice I can give you is to buy your Colosseum tickets in advance and of course, online.

-At Hellotickets you will be able to choose different types of tickets (with or without a guided tour, with or without access to the arena, etc) and you will also be entitled to a refund if you need to cancel the tour or ticket due to an unforeseen event.
+On Hellotickets, for example, you will be able to choose different types of tickets (with or without guided tour, with or without access to the arena, etc) and you will also be entitled to a refund if you need to cancel the tour or ticket due to unforeseen circumstances.

-The ticket offices are crowded and you run the risk of either running out of availability for the day and time you wish to visit the Colosseum or being exhausted by the time you get in the amphitheater after a long queue in the sun.
-In addition, prices are the same as on the web, since you don't get any discounts or special offers at the box office.
+The ticket offices are crowded and you run the risk of either running out of availability for the day and time you wish to visit the Colosseum or entering the amphitheater already tired and exhausted after a long queue in the sun.
+In addition, the prices are the same as on the web, not for buying at the box office you will have access to discounts or special offers.

 2. A guided tour, always better than a visit on your own

-The Colosseum not only has a lot to see, but it has an incredible history full of anecdotes, legends, and context that will make you fully immerse yourself in the epic battles that took place inside.
-In addition, the guided tours, as well as the tickets, also include a visit to the Roman Forum and Palatine Hill.
+The Colosseum not only has a lot to see, but it has an incredible history full of anecdotes, legends and context that will immerse you in the epic battles that took place inside.
+In addition, the guided tours, as well as the tickets, also include a visit to the Roman Forum and the Palatine Hill.

-Believe me, if you just visit it on your own, you will be missing out on a lot of the excitement and you will leave there with the feeling of having seen a fascinating place but without understanding the context and the charm of the ruins of the Roman Forum.
+Believe me, if you just visit it on your own, you will be missing a great part of the excitement and you will leave there with the feeling of having seen a fascinating Colosseum but without understanding its context and the charm of the ruins of the Roman Forum.

-3. Don't hesitate to visit the Colosseum arena
+3. Do not hesitate to visit the arena of the Colosseum

-There is an essential part of the Colosseum that many miss out on simply because they don't even know you can visit.
-There is a great part of the history of the battles that were fought in the Colosseum that is strictly linked to its underground passageways, its arena, and its famous Gladiator's Gate, where those who were about to fight in the Colosseum made their triumphal entrance.
+There is an essential part of the Colosseum that many miss by the simple fact of not even knowing that it can be visited.
+There is a large part of the history of the battles that were fought in the Colosseum that is strictly linked to its subway passages, its arena and its famous Gladiator's Gate, through which those who were about to fight in the Colosseum made their triumphal entrance.

-If you feel like joining a guided tour, you should know that there is a specific tour that takes you to see the Gladiators' Gate and the arena of the most famous amphitheater in the world.
-If the visit to the Colosseum wasn't interesting enough, this gives it a unique plus- get your camera ready!
+If you feel like joining a guided tour, you should know that there is a specific tour that takes you to see the gladiators' gate and the arena of the most famous amphitheater in the world.
+As if the visit to the Colosseum wasn't interesting enough, this gives it a unique plus- get your camera ready!